 Parsons and Woolfson met at Abbey Road Studios in 1974.
 Parsons had worked there as an assistant engineer on several Beatles’ album and recently received accolades for his work on Pink Floyd’s Dark Side of the Moon.
 Woolfson was working as a session pianist and signed on as Parsons’ manager, as he produced several successful albums through the mid 1970s.
 Eventually the duo decided to record a Woolfson composition inspired by the works of Edgar Allan Poe which became the Alan Parsons Project 1976 debut album entitled Tales of Mystery and Imagination.
 Now signed to Arista Records, the group released an album per year in the late seventies, with ever-growing popularity.

-According to a report on Crypto Engine, Turn of a Friendly Card focuses on gambling as an escape from the doldrums of middle age.
+Turn of a Friendly Card focuses on gambling as an escape from the doldrums of middle age.
 The concept was sparked when Woolfson was sitting in a casino in Monte Carlo and observed the activities and sounds going on around him.
 He revised the album’s title from a song he had written in the 1960s, which fit well with this new concept.

 Turn of a Friendly Card by Alan Parsons Project